Maxenceee/Chess_game/README.md

 ## Multiplayer

-Multiplayer websocket server will automaticaly start on port 8080
+Multiplayer WebSocket server will automaticaly start on port 8080

-Multiple games can be played at the same time, players are automatically matched
+Multiple games can be played in the same time, players are automatically matched

 ## Note